kriskowal/q/README.md

 ## ``isResolved(value)``

+Returns whether the given value is fulfilled or rejected.
+Non-promise values are equivalent to fulfilled promises.

+## ``isFulfilled(value)``

-Returns whether the given value is fully resolved.
-The given value may be any value, including but not limited to promises returned by ``defer`` and ``ref``.
-Rejected promises are not considered resolved.
+Returns whether the given value is fulfilled.
+Non-promise values are equivalent to fulfilled promises.

 ## ``isRejected(value)``